projectriff/riff/riff-cli/docs/riff_create_command.md

-## riff init shell
+## riff create command

-Initialize a shell script function
+Create an executable command function

 ### Synopsis

-Generate the function based on the function script specified as the filename, using the name and version specified for the function image repository and tag.
+Create the function based on the executable command specified as the filename, using the name and version specified for the function image repository and tag.

 For example, from a directory named 'echo' containing a function 'echo.sh', you can simply type :

-    riff init shell -f echo
+    riff create command -f echo

   or

-    riff init shell
+    riff create command

-to generate the required Dockerfile and resource definitions using sensible defaults.
+to create the required Dockerfile and resource definitions, and apply the resources, using sensible defaults.

 ```
-riff init shell [flags]
+riff create command [flags]
 ```

 ### Options

 ```
-  -h, --help   help for shell
+  -h, --help               help for command
+      --namespace string   the namespace used for the deployed resources (defaults to kubectl's default)
+      --push               push the image to Docker registry
 ```

 ### Options inherited from parent commands